 Practical Malware Analysis by Michael Sikorksi and Andrew Honig is a frequently cited book in this roundup, and for good reason.
 It’s a go-to guide for many in learning both basic and advanced malware analysis and dissection techniques.

 Understanding Cryptography by Christof Paar and Jan Pelzl is book oriented towards more advanced readers who want to improve their education in the technical basics of cryptography.

-His recommendations isn’t one book, but instead a treasury of free books that cover the most important aspects of cybersecurity.
+His recommendations aren’t one book, but instead a treasury of free cyber security books that cover the most important aspects of the niche.
 You can find books for just about any level, from cybersecurity beginner who wants to learn the ropes, to advanced users who want to improve their technical expertise.

 Here’s the full list of free books which includes titles such as Car hackers Handbook and Reverse Engineering for Beginners.

 He also recommended three useful ebooks written in collaboration by members of Peerlyst’s community of information security experts.
 The first one is The Beginner’s guide to Information Security , the second ebook is on the Essentials of Cybersecurity, while the third one talks about the Essentials of Enterprise Network Security.